Q: I've always had darker hair, but I want to try something new and go blonde. I'm just not sure which shade would look best with my complexion.

 It's somewhat thick, and is damaged from heat and chemicals—so it's very hard to work with.
 It also won't hold a curl and doesn't stay straightened for very long.
 What would you suggest? — Katelynn

-A: Katelynn, your skin is actually quite stunning for blonde hair.
+A: Katelynn, thank you for sending along your request for a consultation.
+Your skin is actually quite stunning for blonde hair.

 Since you have a yellow-pink skin tone, you have to stay far away from anything yellow.
 I recommend going to a light golden blonde.

 But I think you should have two tones in your hair, not just one.
 Your base colour needs to stop being red, and you should go to a warm honey, towards the gold side.
 Then let the highlights be a very light gold blonde.

 Option one would be stripping the red out of your hair.
 But since you said that your hair is already damaged, it should not be your first choice.